 Microbiome-based diagnostic solutions are designed to help detect changes in individual microbiome profiles of different patients, in order to facilitate a valid medical diagnosis.
 Presently, the diagnostic applications of the microbiome cater to the diagnosis of infectious diseases and / or monitoring of microbial components associated with non-communicable chronic diseases.

 The microbiome (stool) based diagnostic tests are also becoming potential tool to predict the patients, which are at higher risk of developing severe complications and death from COVID-19.
 It has been observed that the firms have started using AI and next generation sequencing technologies for the development of microbiome-based therapeutics and diagnostics.

-COVID-19 has pushed the world and it is demanding the faster and better understanding of the disease.
-The research in gut microbiota has propelled our knowledge in the field of chronic and infectious disease.
+The increasing need for coronavirus preventive vaccines has pushed the world and it is demanding the faster and better understanding of the disease.
+The research in gut microbiome has propelled our knowledge in the field of chronic and infectious disease.
 Currently, the effective nutritional strategy and specific functional foods, which aim at the microbiota for specific population is the need of hour.
-Moreover, researchers believe that microbiome-based therapeutics can treat multiple strains of influenza in additional to other respiratory viral infections.
+Moreover, researchers believe that the human microbiome market can be the potential answer for the treatment of multiple strains of influenza in additional to other respiratory viral infections.